Department:School of Education and Social Care

 Areas of Expertise: Social Work and Social Policy

 Linda is a Research Fellow in our Veterans and Families Institute (VFI).
 Her substantive role is working on a national audit of support for veterans in the criminal justice system.
 This is a two-year project in collaboration with the Cobseo Criminal Justice Cluster.

 Linda is an alumni of Anglia Ruskin University, having completed all of her undergraduate and postgraduate study in our Department of Education.
 Her doctoral study, awarded in July 2014, investigated maternal influences in higher education, interviewing mother and daughter pairings.

-Before taking up her role in the VFI, she was Course Leader for Education and Childhood Studies in the Dept of Education, exploring the relationship between the home and school on educational outcomes, based on social class.
+Before taking up her role in the VFI, Linda was Course Leader for Education and Childhood Studies, exploring the relationship between the home and school on educational outcomes, based on social class.

 Linda has completed a contract as a Research Assistant at the University of Cambridge on the ‘BUILD’ project, a study into early careers teachers’ development of inclusive pedagogy.
 The team continues to prepare papers for publication.